BinarCode/laravel-restify/UPGRADING.md

 - RestController namespace was changed to `Binaryk\LaravelRestify\Http\Controllers` so you should refactor all of yours classes where you have used it (tip: you can use `data()` helper to wrap any response into json with `data` key)
 - `Action` base class doesn't extend anymore the `RestController`.
 - `RestifyHandler` was removed.

+### Fields

+- For all related fields (BelongsTo, HasMany etc.) was dropped the argument one, so instead of `BelongsTo::make('user', 'user', UserRepository::class)` you have to use: `BelongsTo::make('user', UserRepository::class)`

 ### Others